 If you are in pension phase, you need to ensure the minimum pension has been paid to you for this financial year.
-Where these requirements have not been met your fund will be subject to 15% tax on your pension investments, rather than being tax free.
+Where these requirements have not been met, your fund will be subject to 15% tax on your pension investments, rather than being tax free.

 Personal superannuation contributions

-From the 2017-2018 and future financial years, most people regardless of their employment arrangement, will be able to claim a deduction for personal super contributions they make to their fund until they turn 75.
+Most people, regardless of their employment arrangement, will be able to claim a deduction for personal super contributions they make to their fund until they turn 75.